SuperOfficeDocs/superoffice-docs/docs/api/diary/invitations/create-invitation-entity.md

 ---
 # Mandatory fields.
-title: create_invitation       # (Required) Very important for SEO.
+title: create_invitation_entity       # (Required) Very important for SEO.
-description: How to create an invitation  # (Required) Important for SEO.
+description: How to create an invitation using entities # (Required) Important for SEO.
 author: {github-id}             # Your GitHub alias. so.date: 05.11.2016
 keywords: diary